Mafoelffen1/OpenZFS-Ubuntu-Admin/CHROOT-ZFS-ENCRYPTED--UBUNTU-INSTALLER.md

     zfs list

-Output of this should be similar, with differernt UID's ad user name.
+Output of this should be similar, with differernt UID's and user name.

     zfs mount $(zfs list | grep -m1 -e '^rpool\/ROOT\/ubuntu_' | awk '{print $1}' )